The-Public-Radio/Firmware/PR9021/README.md

   This build provides low battery indication using the ADC to reverse calculate VCC.
 See page 134 of the datasheet, [here](http://www.atmel.com/Images/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet-Summary.pdf)
   The low battery functionality works as follows:
-  1.)
-While initializing the attiny, check VCC.
+  1. While initializing the attiny, check VCC.
-  2.)
-If VCC is below 2.1V -- roughly where the FM IC reception starts to go all static -- don't initialize the radio, mute all outputs and flash the LED to signal low battery.
+  2. If VCC is below 2.1V -- roughly where the FM IC reception starts to go all static -- don't initialize the radio, mute all outputs and flash the LED to signal low battery.
-  3.)
-If VCC is above 2.1V proceed with initializing the radio as normal.
+  3. If VCC is above 2.1V proceed with initializing the radio as normal.

-  Also included here is Maker.sh for ease of programming and testing these in a more light weight way than using eeprom.py
+  _Also included here is Maker.sh for ease of programming and testing in a more light weight way than using eeprom.py while in the terminal_

   ======================